 Picture

 Getting down to the beach was an amazing experience.
-I had the whole beach to myself the whole time, and I know it was a place few people would visit.
+I had the whole beach to myself the whole time, and I knew it was a place few people would visit.
 It felt almost like a sacred place.

 Picture